Neecia Majolly

-Neecia Majolly is an Indian concert pianist, conductor, singer, teacher and composer.
+Neecia Majolly is an Indian concert pianist, conductor, piano and vocal coach, award winning singer/songwriter and composer.

 Education

+Majolly began piano lessons under the tutelage of her father when she was just two and a half years old.
+A child prodigy, she gave her first public recital at 6 years of age.
+The following year, she became a regular on Radio Televisyen Bruneias a young artist on piano and vocals for the next 7 years.

+Her piano mentors have included Marietta Baja, Peter Cooper, Vivien Ngo, John Roberts, and Sergio Snyder.
+Beginning vocal studies with her father at a later age, her most influential vocal mentor was Shelagh Molyneux (Richardson).

-Majolly holds an Associate of La Salle (ALS) from the SIA College of the Arts, Singapore in both performance and principles of teaching, an Associate of the London College of Music (ALCM) in music theatre, a Licentiate of the Trinity College, London (LTCL) in piano, voice and principles of teaching, a Licentiate of the Royal School of Music, London in piano, and the Fellowship of the Trinity College, London (FTCL) in piano.
+Majolly holds an Associate of La Salle (ALS) from the La Salle College of the Arts, Singapore in both performance and principles of teaching, an Associate of the London College of Music (ALCM) in music theatre, a Licentiate of the Trinity College, London (LTCL) in piano, voice and principles of teaching, a Licentiate of the Royal Schools of Music, London (LRSM) in piano, and the Fellowship of the Trinity College, London (FTCL) in piano, and a B.Mus from the Western Australian Conservatorium, Perth.